ordina-jworks/ordina-jworks.github.io/_posts/2019-07-08-Fishbones-for-tomorrow.md

 <img alt="Sushi" src="{{ '/img/fishbones-for-tomorrow/fishbone-example.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">

 You could try doing fishbones at home with your children.
-They are great fun to do – and they help your children understand that situations are mere results of a chain of previous events, and that nobody really is to blame for them.
+They are a lot of fun to do – and they help your children understand that situations are mere results of a chain of previous events, and that nobody really is to blame for them.

 Fishbone structures with the head at the right side are beautiful – because they are in some way a reflection of evolution and natural selection.
 They can also be viewed as a representation of complexity, where multiple minute events, small circumstances and off-chance happenings, all contribute to ‘what is’, in the here and the now.